adamhatton/quizle-drf-api/README.md

 ## Live Site

-The API for the back end can be access directly [here](https://quizle-drf-api.herokuapp.com/).
+The API for the back end can be accessed directly [here](https://quizle-drf-api.herokuapp.com/).

 The live site for the front end can be found [here](https://quizle-ah.herokuapp.com/).